 - The Association and the owner, tenant or licensee of the fishery land on which the member (and any person who may accompany him) goes accept no liability whatsoever for any loss, death, injury or damage on the land howsoever caused.

-- All members required by the Environment Agency to do so shall be in possession of a current appropriate rod license which, together with his handbook, shall be carried at all times when fishing.
+- All members required by the Environment Agency to do so shall be in possession of a current appropriate rod licence which, together with their membership card or QR code, shall be carried at all times when fishing.
 They shall be produced on request to authorised personnel including landowners, tenants, licensees and bailiffs.
 Failure to comply may result in the angler being asked to leave the water and the matter being considered by the Committee.

 - Minimum sizes of keepnets used on Association waters shall be 3m long by 450mm diameter.
 Fish must not be retained for longer than five hours

 - Members are forbidden to take dogs and loudspeaker type radios to Association water.

 - The lighting of fires is forbidden at all Association water.